Lithuania Davis Cup team: Present

 Lithuania started 2009 Davis Cup with their first ever victory in Group II.
 In the first round, Lithuania defeated Georgia 3–2 in front of a home crowd in a recently built SEB arena.
 All work was done by the youngest members of the Lithuanian team – 18-year-old Ričardas Berankis won both of his singles matches and 16-year-old Dovydas Šakinis defeated the leader of Georgian team Irakli Labadze in the decisive rubber.
 For the second round match-up, Lithuania went to Otočec to play against Slovenia.
-However, the Slovenian team with Grega Žemlja and Blaž Kavčič was too strong for Lithuania, which managed to win only one set in five matches, and the tie ended 0–5.
+However, the Slovenian team with Grega Žemlja and Blaž Kavčič was too strong for Lithuania, which won only one set in five matches, and the tie ended 0–5.

 In 2010 Lithuania had its better performance.
 For the first round match-up Lithuania drew the top seeded British team in Lithuania.
 With James Ward defeating Laurynas Grigelis, Great Britain winning the doubles match and Berankis winning both of his singles matches the tie came to the decisive rubber.
 Grigelis won a five-setter against Daniel Evans and against all odds Lithuania celebrated a 3–2 victory over Great Britain.
 Lithuania's next round was against Irish team led by Conor Niland and James McGee in Dublin.
 Lithuania celebrated after the second day when Berankis and Grigelis won the first three matches and secured the tie.
-Ireland managed to win the remaining dead rubbers with Lithuania winning the tie 3–2.
+Ireland won the remaining dead rubbers with Lithuania winning the tie 3–2.
 In the third round Lithuania had a rematch of last year's tie against Slovenia, only this time Slovenian team came to Vilnius.
-The best two Lithuanian tennis players Berankis and Grigelis represented Lithuania in all five matches but they managed to win only two of them – Berankis defeated Blaž Kavčič in the first rubber and Lithuania came back from two sets to love down in the doubles match.
+The best two Lithuanian tennis players Berankis and Grigelis represented Lithuania in all five matches but they won only two of them – Berankis defeated Blaž Kavčič in the first rubber and Lithuania came back from two sets to love down in the doubles match.
 Eventually, Lithuania ended up losing 2–3 and Slovenia was promoted to the first group.